DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 5.1 Information Exposure Through Error Messages

 The possible security breach can occur when the server generates an exception.
 If an application is configured incorrectly, a detailed information on the error is displayed to an end-user.
-This information can include sensitive parts giving a malefactor an insight on the application's infrastructure, file names and so on.
+This information can include parts that give a malefactor an insight on the application's infrastructure, file names and so on.

 This behavior is controlled by the [customErrors](<https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/h0hfz6fc(v=vs.100)>) *web.config* option.
 This option accepts the following values: